SoDyNoTe/ClaudeOrb/README.md

 Claude heavily, especially with Claude Code, you know how annoying it is to randomly hit a rate limit mid-session with no warning.

+CURRENTLY ITS ONLY WORKING ON MAC, BUT SUPPORT FOR OTHER OS WILL BE AVAILABLE SOON.

 ## How it works

 The tricky part about building this was that Claude's usage data isn't stored